jolivain/trusted-firmware-a/docs/cmake/manual/variable/config/TFA_ENABLE_SPE_FOR_LOWER_ELS.rst

 .. variable:: TFA_ENABLE_SPE_FOR_LOWER_ELS

-Enable the Armv8.2-A Statistical Profiling Extension.
+Enables the Armv8.2-A Statistical Profiling Extension.

 Enabled by default.
 Forcibly disabled if not building for |AArch64|.